dftbplus/recipes/docs/moleculardynamics/annealing.rst

 Simulated annealing
 *******************

+.. only :: builder_html or readthedocs

+   [Input: `recipes/moleculardynamics/annealSW/`]

 By heating up a system, and then allowing it to slowly cool, stable minima can be found.
 If the cooling is sufficiently (logarithmically) slow, then the global minima will be found, however this is not usually practical.
 More realistically,